 Now, the question arises, how permanent magnets have their own magnetic field?

 So, basically, the ferromagnetic material has a weak magnetic field which is generated by the electrons surrounding the atomic nuclei.
 Such a group of atoms forms magnetic domains.
 To create a permanent magnet from a ferromagnetic material, the ferromagnetic material is provided an extremely high temperature in the presence of a strong external magnetic field.

 This leads to lining up the magnetic domains in the direction of the external magnetic field.
 Once the material obtains its magnetic saturation then it is cooled while the domains remain fixed in their aligned position.
 This creates a strong permanent magnet.

-However, demagnetization of permanent magnets is generally done by exposing the magnet to very high temperature.
+However, the demagnetization of permanent magnets is generally done by exposing the magnet to a very high temperature.
 As this causes the spreading of aligned domains again.

 Key Differences Between Electromagnet and Permanent Magnet

 - An electromagnet offers temporary magnetization while a permanent magnet exhibits permanent magnetization for a considerable amount of time.